sherifButt/mindfullai/tutorial/reactflow-to-chanin-excution.md

 3. **"Send Follow-Up Email" Node**: This node, which is connected to the "Delay" node by an edge, triggers a function that sends a follow-up email after the delay.

-Here's a hypothetical sequence diagram illustrating this flow:
+This is a hypothetical sequence diagram illustrating this flow:

 ```mermaid
 sequenceDiagram